dozjs-cmp/doz-get-form-values/README.md

 # doz-get-form-values
-Get all value from your form
+Get all values from a form

 ## Install
 ```